Suture Absorbable en PDO (Polydioxanone)

 Indications :

-PDO sutures are generally preferred when the combination of absorbable suture and longer wound support is desired.
-PDO is generally used in general surgery, including pediatric surgery, ophthalmic surgery, gastrointestinal surgery, gynecology, plastic surgery, urology and orthopedics.
+PDO sutures are generally preferred when the combination of an absorbable suture and longer wound support is desired.
+PDO is commonly used in general surgery, including pediatric surgery, ophthalmic surgery, gastrointestinal surgery, gynecology, plastic surgery, urology, and orthopedics.

 They are not used for adult cardiovascular tissues, neurology and prosthetic devices.